-A final means to evaluate the status of the sand particles is intergranular porosity nsa.
+A final means to evaluate the status meaning floating? of the sand particles is intergranular porosity nsa.
 This parameter represents the void volume between the sand grains if the fines are treated as voids along with the water and air (Lade et al., 1998b).
 It can be assumed that if nsa exceeds the porosity of the sand alone, the sand grains have begun to separate into a less-stable configuration.
 The $n_{sa} can be computed as: